hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

 !!! note
     We recommend at least 2 CPUs and 16GB of RAM.

-To start the cluster run the following command:
+To start the cluster, run the following command:

 ```bash
 minikube start --cpus 2 --memory 16384 --cni auto